wearefine/fae/docs/helpers.md

 ## nested_table

-The nested table works in tandum with a nested model, typically created by the nested scaffold generator, to display an nested ajax form for creating associated items in the edit form.
+The nested table works in tandem with a nested model, typically created by the nested scaffold generator, to display an nested ajax form for creating associated items in the edit form.

 The nested_table should go after the main form ends and should only placed on the edit page (it required the parent_item to be present to associate new items to).